No more TDS Stress! Avoid Penalties

 Who Can Collect TCS?

-There are specific goods on which TCS is collected, on which the seller will collect tax from the buyer in addition to the value of the goods/services.
-A buyer is a person who obtains specific goods in any sale or right to receive goods by tender, auction etc.
+TCS is collected on specific goods.
+The seller collects tax from the buyer in addition to the value of the goods/services.
+A buyer is a person who obtains specific goods in any sale or right to receive goods by tender, auction, etc.

 The seller must collect TCS at the earlier of the following two dates:

-• When debiting the money payable by the buyer to their account in the books of accounts.
+• When the seller passes the entry in the books of accounts for credit sales.

-• Upon receipt of such money from the buyer in any mode such as cash issue of a cheque or draft.
+• When the seller receives the money from the buyer in any mode. (cash issue of a cheque or draft)

-In the case of the motor vehicle sale, the TCS is collected upon receipt of money or consideration for the motor vehicle from the buyer.
+In the case of the motor vehicle sale, the TCS is collected upon receipt of money from the buyer.

 TCS Rates for Specific Goods

-Taxes are paid only when the goods are utilised for trading purposes, and not when utilised for manufacturing, processing or producing things.
+Taxes are paid only when the goods are utilized for trading purposes, and not when utilized for manufacturing, processing or producing things.
 The tax payable is collected by the seller at the point of sale.
 The rate of TCS is different for goods specified under different categories :

 Rate